 As far as durability is concerned, Samsung has carried out military standard testing to help it withstand high and low temperatures and a good amount of rough and tumble.
 While Apple doesn't talk up its durability credentials as much as Samsung, it does offer one thing the Gear S3 doesn't - proper waterproofing so you can take it for a swim.

 We should, of course, talk about models here, too.
 Samsung offers up the Gear S3 in two flavours: the Classic and the Frontier.
 The Classic follows in the footsteps of the Samsung Gear S2 Classic in terms of design, while the Frontier offers a more rugged option.
 It's also the only Gear S3 model that's available in a LTE version.
+The Series 2 doesn't have an LTE option, but that's reportedly changing with the Series 3.
 There's a little more variety on the Apple front, with the Series 2 available in either 38mm or 42mm sizes with a host of different finishes and models.
 There's also the Apple Watch Edition that features a ceramic casing, along with an Apple Watch Hermès and the running-friendly Apple Watch Series 2 Nike+ edition.

 Samsung Gear S3 v Apple Watch Series 2: Digital Crown vs Rotating bezel